francoariel1492/francoariel1492/README.md

 - 🔭 I’m currently working on 📸 Magali Moris Fotografia 📸, a website for a pet photographer that is taking photograph to a level that you never seen before!.
 - Also i am working in a personal project, ✈🛫 Hora de Viajar 🛫, it is a website that shows you where can you travel and apply for a Working Holiday Visa, everything explained on the website.
-- 🌱 I’m currently learning Mongo DB
+- 🌱 I’m currently learning Node Js
 - 👯 I’m looking to collaborate on any project that allows me to show my skills as a Front-end Dev
 - 📫 How to reach me: you can contact me on Linkedin https://www.linkedin.com/in/franco-ariel-parente-41694022a/
 - ⚡ Fun fact: I also speak three languages, spanish, italian and english, and i love to conect with people all over the world!